applivery/applivery-android-sdk/README.md

 	* True: Applivery SDK will not trigger automatic updates anymore. **Use this for Play Store**
 	* False: Applivery SDK will normally.
 Use this with builds distributed through Applivery.

-The second call `Applivery.setUpdateCheckingInterval(21600);` indicates Applivery Sdk that the checking for new versions will be executed after 6 hours (21600 seconds) when the app will came back from background mode.
-Anyway if app is destroyed and app `init` method is called again the checking for new versions will be executed again.

 ## Advanced concepts

 ### Updates